- Fellowship - Washington University Barnes Hospital (1986-1987), Rheumatology

 Dr. Karp directs laboratory and clinical research on rheumatoid arthritis and systemic lupus erythematosus.
 He is the Chief of the Rheumatic Disease Division within the Department of Internal Medicine.

-In 2018, Dr. Karp was included in D Magazine's Best Doctors list and named a Texas Monthly Super Doctor.
+Dr. Karp has been included in D Magazine's Best Doctors list several times and named a Texas Monthly Super Doctor.

 - American Association of Immunologists (1980)